 But that only happens for like 0.001% of new entrepreneurs.

-The reality for the other 99.999% is you have to build it and then market the heck out of it to get your first clients or customers.
-Then you need to deliver a stellar experience and product/service to continue getting clients or customers.
+The reality for the other 99.999% is you have to build it, prove you know what you’re talking about, and then market the bananas out of it to get your initial clients or customers.
+Then you need to deliver a stellar experience and product/service to continue making sales.
 And on, and on, and on.

-That’s how it works for the overwhelming majority of entrepreneurs, and this might be tough love (love ya! you can do it!), but the sooner you take a more proactive approach to your marketing and outreach, the more good buzz you’ll generate in both the short and long-term.
+That’s how it works for the overwhelming majority of entrepreneurs, and this might be tough love (love ya! you can do it!), but the sooner you take a more proactive approach to your marketing, the more good buzz you’ll generate in both the short and long-term.

 HOT TAKE: You’re NOT the average of the five people you surround yourself with.